pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 If your organization uses tools like ArgoCD for Gitops, you might want to [create secrets](../../../how-tos/advanced-data-operations/secrets#create-a-secret) ahead of time then provide their names in the `secretName` field of your values.yaml.

 Find the secret name field that references your secret in your values.yaml [(Column A)](#mapping-external-secrets-fields-values-fields-and-pachyderm-platform-secrets) and its corresponding Secret Key (First column) in the second table below.
-### Pachyderm Platform Secrets
+### MLDM Platform Secrets

-Pachyderm inject the values hard coded in your values.yaml into **"platform secrets"** at the time of the deployment or upgrade (those values can be Postgresql admin login username and password, OAuth information to set up your IdP, or your enterprise license key).
+MLDM inject the values hard coded in your values.yaml into **"platform secrets"** at the time of the deployment or upgrade (those values can be Postgresql admin login username and password, OAuth information to set up your IdP, or your enterprise license key).

 Find the complete list of secrets in the table below: